sgtlaugh/algovault/README.md

 2. For Python, use Python 3.

 ## Coding Style
-1. NO macros or defines.
+1. NO unncesessary macros or templates.
    * Because they suck and takes away readability.
    * Easier for others to copy paste code and use it with their own template.
    * Often unnecessarily lengthens the implementation.